 Can you walk in the river at Escalante Natural Bridge?

 Yes, you can walk in the river along the Escalante Natural Bridge trail.
 It is slow walking.
 I would not attempt if you are on a tight time schedule or have any balance issues.

 Another hiker’s online review stated she had walked through the river from crossing #3 to #4 (or #9 and #10 on the return trip).
 We decided to do the same as the day was warming up quickly.

-The river bottom was nice and sandy in some spots but volleyball to baseball-sized river rocks covered most of it.
+The river bottom was nice and sandy in a few spots but volleyball to baseball-sized river rocks covered most of it.
 We found tree branches to use as hiking/guide sticks and laughed as we slowly made our way down the river.
 We saw several fish in the clear, cool water along the way.